ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-documents-by-prefix.markdown

 #### Body

-A retrieved document is identical in contents and format to the document stored in the server (unless the `metadataOnly` parameter is set to `true`).
+Retrieved documents are sorted in ascending [lexical order](https://en.wikipedia.org/wiki/Lexicographical_order) of their document IDs.
+A retrieved document is identical in contents and format to the document stored in the server - unless the `metadataOnly` parameter is set to `true`.

 This is the general JSON format of the response body: